A Non-Gaussian, Nonparametric Structure for Gene-Gene and Gene-Environment Interactions in Case-Control Studies Based on Hierarchies of Dirichlet Processes: A new Bayesian nonparametric model for gene-gene and gene-environment interactions

 \subsection{{\bf Case-control genotype data}}

-For $s=1,2$ denoting the two chromosomes, let $y^s_{ijkr}=1$ and $y^s_{ijkr}=0$ indicate the presence and absence of the minor allele of the $i$-th individual, $j$-th gene, $r$-th locus, and the $k$-th group (either control or case), for $k=0,1$, with $k=1$ denoting case; $i=1,\ldots,N_k$; $r=1,\ldots,L_j$ and $j=1,\ldots,J$; let $N=N_1+N_2$.
+For $s=1,2$ denoting the two chromosomes, let $y^s_{ijkr}=1$ and $y^s_{ijkr}=0$ indicate the presence and absence of the minor allele of the $i$-th individual belonging to the $k$-th group (either control or case), for $k=0,1$, with $k=1$ denoting case; at the $r$-th locus of $j$-th gene, where $i=1,\ldots,N_k$; $r=1,\ldots,L_j$ and $j=1,\ldots,J$; let $N=N_0+N_1$.
 Let $\bE_i$ denote a set of environmental variables associated with the $i$-th individual.
 In what follows, we model this case-control genotype and the environmental data using our Bayesian semiparametric model, described in the next few sections.